Print Program Overview and Courses

 Our courses offer a reflection of an everyday contact that a professional truck driver may have with fellow drivers, dispatchers, shippers, mechanics, the general public, and law enforcement personnel.
 All FMCSR required entry-level education materials are thoroughly covered.

-To qualify for entry into the Truck Driving program, you must meet all the FMCSA requirements, including but not limited to: possess a valid driver's license and be able to pass a DOT physical examination including a DOT drug test.
+To qualify for entry into the Truck Driving program, you must meet the FMCSA requirements, including but not limited to: possess a valid driver's license and be able to pass a DOT physical examination including a DOT drug test.
 If you are planning to pursue truck driving as a career, you should possess good dexterous skills, patience, self-discipline, maturity, and a good driving record.
 You must also be able to cope with family, social and company concerns that are unique to this occupation.

 The Fox Valley Technical College (FVTC) truck driving programs and staff are members of the Wisconsin Motor Carriers Association (WMCA) and the National Association of Publicly Funded Truck Driving Schools (NAPFTDS).